mattgallagher92/journal/habit-tracking.md

 * Mindfulness practice for at least 5 minutes
 * 15+ mins moderate+ intensity exercise on weekdays
 * 10+ mins light+ intensity exercise on weekend days
-* Personal programming/learning for 15+ minutes
+* Personal programming or software learning for 15+ minutes

 After work: